Understanding Neurodiversity

 Differences in human cognition have led to numerous inventions and innovations throughout history.
 Unfortunately, though, many in society still view any variation from the norm as a ‘disorder’ or illness and do not have a good understanding of neurodiversity.11 Neurodivergent individuals face challenges because society is ableist and is designed exclusively for neurotypicals instead of for all people.

 There are many types of neurodivergence.
-Two popular types are Autism and ADHD;
+Two popular types are Autism and ADHD.

 ADHD and Autism/Asperger’s, 12

-The traits of Autism and ADHD can overlap,13 but there are also some key differences.
-Both conditions can cause social difficulties, but typically, people with Autism have more significant problems in this area.
+The traits of autism and ADHD can overlap,13 but there are also some key differences.
+Both conditions can cause social difficulties, but typically, people with autism have more significant problems in this area.
 They have trouble understanding social cues and may not enjoy socializing; they can become easily overstimulated and often prefer to be alone.

-People with ADHD may be more likely to seek out social interaction but then have difficulty sustaining relationships due to their impulsivity and hyperactivity.
+People with ADHD may be more likely to seek out social interaction, but then have difficulty sustaining relationships due to their impulsivity and hyperactivity.

 AuDHD

-It is also important to be aware that people can have Autism and ADHD co-morbidly.
+It is also important to be aware that people can have autism and ADHD co-morbidly.
 This is referred to as AuDHD.
 Due to symptom overlap,16 individuals with AuDHD might have more difficulty receiving an accurate diagnosis.

 A unique combination of symptoms that does not neatly fit into one diagnostic criterion may be overlooked or misunderstood, and most psychologists only assess one diagnosis at a time.